HardlyDifficult/Tutorials/Chapter5.md

  - Select the Hammer prefab:
    - Add **PlayAnimationOnEnable**.
-     - Set the animation to play to "HammerSwing".
+     - Animation to play: "HammerSwing"
-     - Disable the PlayAnimationOnEnable component
+     - Disable the PlayAnimationOnEnable component.
    - Add the PlayAnimationOnEnable component to the Hammer component's 'To Enable' list.

 <hr></details><br>